jeanfrancoislarente/sitecore-demo-blog/_posts/azure-vmss-agents.md

 What's the beauty here?
 Did you have to install the Azure Pipelines agent during the process?
 You didn't!
 Do you now have unlimited, custom build power at your fingertips?
 You do!

 Azure Pipelines and Azure virtual machine scale sets work together to *automatically* spin up a build agent inside the VMSS, deploy the pipeline agent software and start processing builds!
-When builds arent' running and your idle settings are met, the instance(s) are deleted!
+When builds aren't running and your idle settings are met, the instance(s) are deleted!

 In an upcoming post I will provide some details about how we maximize the efficiency of our parallel builds by taking advantage of the Azure Pipeline **matrix strategy** which, as described on the [Microsoft site](https://docs.microsoft.com/en-us/azure/devops/pipelines/yaml-schema?view=azure-devops&tabs=schema%2Cparameter-schema#strategies) *generates copies of a job, each with different input*.